syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 {% endhighlight %}
 {% endtabs %}

-### Using event
+#### Using event

-The order of the fields can be changed by using the [ItemsOrderInRow] property in the `DataFormItem`.
+The order of the editors in grid rows can be changed by using the [ItemsOrderInRow] property in the `DataFormItem`.

 {% tabs %}
 {% highlight c# %}

+this.dataForm.ColumnCount = 2;
-this.DataForm.GenerateDataFormItem += OnGenerateDataFormItem;
+this.dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

     private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
     {